-As a preparation for this exercise we recommend that you study the chapter about MOStransistors in the text book and the handouts.
+As a preparation for this exercise we recommend that you study the chapter about MOS-transistors in the text book and the handouts.
 Also take a look at the schematics you made for the "fan circuit" in the previous lab

-Experimental Part One:
+Experimental part one:

 In this part of the exercise we will be measuring the I_D - V{DS} characteristics for varying gate voltages.
-The idea is to deduce fundamental properties like the transconductance and then compare the results for a NMOS- and a PMOS- transistor.
+The idea is to deduce fundamental properties like the transconductance and then compare the results for an NMOS- and a PMOS- transistor.

 The figure shows a sketch of the NMOS and PMOS transistors you should characterize.

-Connect the source to ground and apply the potential on the drain and gate contacts NMOS: Measure the IV-characteristics using the following parameters
+Connect the source to ground and apply the potential on the drain and gate contacts.

+NMOS: Measure the IV-characteristics using the following parameters

-- $V_G = 2.5 \dots 3.7 V$ in steps of 50 mV - $V{DS} = 0 \dots 2.5 V$ in steps of 10 mV
+- $V_G = 2.5 \dots 3.7 \text{V}$ in steps of 50 mV - $V{DS} = 0 ...
+2.5 \text{V}$ in steps of 10 mV